Queen Maud Land: Early activity

-Norway's claim was disputed by Germany, which in 1938 dispatched the German Antarctic Expedition, led by Alfred Ritscher, to fly over as much of it as possible.
+Norway's claim was disputed by Germany, which dispatched the German Antarctic Expedition in 1938, led by Alfred Ritscher, to fly over as much of it as possible.
 The ship Schwabenland reached the pack ice off Antarctica on 19 January 1939.
 During the expedition, an area of about 350000 sqkm was photographed from the air by Ritscher, who dropped darts inscribed with swastikas every 26 km.
 Germany eventually attempted to claim the territory surveyed by Ritscher under the name New Swabia, but lost any claim to the land following its defeat in the Second World War.

 On 14 January 1939, five days prior to the German arrival, Queen Maud Land was annexed by Norway, by royal decree:

 The primary basis for the annexation were the Norwegian explorations and the need to secure the Norwegian whaling industry's access to the region.
 Scientific operations were also a basis, with Norwegian contributions to international polar science extending back to the late 19th century.
-Norway was in addition forced to contend with competing claims made by the United Kingdom and other countries in the years prior to the Norwegian claim, including the new threat of German claims in Queen Maud Land.
+In addition, Norway was forced to contend with competing claims made by the United Kingdom and other countries in the years prior to the Norwegian claim, including the new threat of German claims in Queen Maud Land.
 The Norwegian claim was sometimes referred to as the "Bouvet sector", drawing from the previously annexed Bouvet Island.
 During 1946 and 1947, vast areas of Queen Maud Land were photographed during the Richard Evelyn Byrd expedition.
 In 1948, Norway and the United Kingdom agreed to limit Queen Maud Land to longitudes from 20°W to 45°E, and that the Bruce Coast and Coats Land were to be incorporated into Norwegian territory.